eshan661/E-commerce-Analysis-with-Python/README.md

 #### Data Manipulation: Aggregated and transformed data for meaningful analysis.

-#### Data Visualization: Used plots to showcase trends and patterns effectively.
+#### Data Visualization: Used Graphs to showcase trends and patterns effectively.
 # Technologies Used

 Python: Core programming language.